You could hear a pin drop at Tremper on Tuesday night.

 The Trojans won, 64-53, in a gym devoid of spectators, but at least a game was finally played.

 “I’m excited about it,” KUSD Athletic Director Bryan Mogensen said.
 “It’s nice to see the kids out playing.
 I think they’ve been champing at the bit to get out and get something positive going.
 I just want to see kids smiling and happy and take their minds off all the negative going on right now.

 “I can’t commend our ADs and coaches enough.
 It’s been endless meetings and countless emails and never-ending updates.”

-Tremper head coach Brandon Morris made his debut with the Trojans after two seasons as the head man at St. Joseph.
-He witnessed a balanced attack.
+Brandon Morris made his head coaching debut with the Trojans after two seasons as the head man at St. Joseph, and he witnessed a balanced attack.

-Trey Cardona led the Trojans with 19 points, Will Starks scored 17 and Jake Korbakes added 11.
-Tremper pounded Bradford inside and converted on 20-of-29 free-throw attempts.
+Senior Trey Cardona led Tremper 19 points, sophomore Will Starks scored 17 and senior Jake Korbakes added 11, as the Trojans pounded the Red Devils inside and converted on 20 of 29 free throws.

-“Coming off the suspension of play, and we literally came back after the (holiday) break last Monday, had a few practices and you already have a game with your crosstown rival,” said Morris, who once worked as an assistant under Bradford head coach Greg Leech.
+“Coming off the suspension of play, and we literally came back after the break last Monday, had a few practices and you already have a game with your crosstown rival,” Morris said.

 “The hardest challenge has been not enough person-to-person contact.
 Not being able to speak with the parents, come in the building and interact … we did FaceTime, Zoom calls, but it’s not the same.
 Relationships are important, and I value that.
 Especially with these young men and their families.